codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

 If it's not installed, [go get it](http://osxdaily.com/2012/05/22/install-wget-mac-os-x/).
 (My build machine is a Mac.)

-Let's assume you've decided to make an environment for your Android builds.
+Let's create a build node.
 So, your work will be separate from any other activities on the build machine, but you need to remember to make these changes as the build node user.

 I have found it helpful to have two accounts on the build server, my own account `ari` with superuser privileges, and then the `ciandroid` account with normal user privileges.
-If you've created an Android user as I recommend, but you logged in as your superuser, remember to `sudo su ciandroid` (using the password of your own account, _not_ the ciandroid password).
+If you've created an Android user as I recommend, but you logged in as your superuser, remember to `sudo su ciandroid` (using the password of your own account, _not_ the `ciandroid` password).
 Install Gradle and the Android SDK within the `ciandroid` home directory.

 SSH to your build server.